 - Make a well in the dry ingredients and pour in the wet.

 - Beat with a whisk or an electric mixer for 1 minute until smooth.

 - Pour into four 8 inch cake pans.
-If you don't have four, you can cook the first batch, then wash and cook the second batch.
+If you don't have four, you can cook the first batch in 2 pans and then cook the second batch.

 - Bake for 16-18 minutes, or until the toothpick comes out clean.